mam-dev/confluencer/README.md

 (mass) content changes and reports.

-For example, ``cfr tidy`` applies rules to remove artifacts from a page's body left behind if you cut&copy contents from other sources (especially *FosWiki* pages).
+For example, ``cfr tidy`` applies rules to remove artifacts from a page's body left behind if you cut&copy content from other sources (especially *FosWiki* pages).

 The ``confluencer.api`` Python package can be used in your own scripts to implement more complex custom use-cases that are not covered by the provided commands.